raspberrypilearning/interactive-animation/en/step_2.md

 --- task ---

-Click the green flag on each project to see the code run.

-Give some thought to **your** projects theme, how it will look and the way you want **your** sprites to move.

---- print-only ---

-Have a look at the [Make a difference](https://scratch.mit.edu/studios/27520550){:target="_blank"} example projects from the Raspberry Pi Foundation Scratch studio or explore some projects which are given below.

---- /print-only ---

 --- no-print ---

-Click on the green flags below to **experience** the following example Scratch projects.
+Click the green flags below to **experience** the example Scratch projects.
 Look at the appearance of each sprite and how they move.
-Can you identify which two projects are interactive?:
+Can you identify the projects where the sprites are interactive?:

 **Popping balloons**:
 <div class="scratch-preview">